 - How long are your writing sessions going to be?
 25 minutes?
 40 minutes?
 One hour?

 - How many writing sessions are you doing today?

 For example, I’ll do three one-hour sessions in a day.
-I’ll write for one hour, take a ten-minute break, repeat.
+I’ll write for one hour, take a ten minute break, repeat.
 During the break, get up and move around, stretch or grab some coffee.